Multi-Sensor Wired Connections

 Sensor Synchronization (SYNC)

-Multiple sensor can be connected for synchronization to prevent cross-talk or assure simultaneous measurements.
-A typical application is to prevent two sensors in close proximity from interfering with one another, common on converting machinery and profiling applications.
-SYNC networks are created by wiring the yellow and gray communications wires of all sensors together (see diagram).
+A typical use is to prevent two sensors in close proximity from interfering with one another, which can be common in converting machinery and profiling applications.
+SYNC networks are created by wiring the yellow and gray communications wires of all sensors together.
 Operating SYNC groups cannot simultaneously act as a data network.

-• The Master can have between 1 and 5 “phases”, and its Measurement Interval determines the phase timing
+Selection is made using the TEACH push-button or SensorView software.
+The Master can have between 1 and 5 “phases,” and its measurement interval determines the phase timing.

-• Slave sensors that lose their SYNC input have configurable analog and switch “Loss of SYNC” responses
+Sensors measure simultaneously, sequentially, or in groups depending on their phase configuration.
+Slave sensors that lose their SYNC input have configurable analog and switch “Loss of SYNC” responses.

 Group Control with a SYNC Group

-SenixVIEW’s Group Control feature can be used if the Master sensor is deactivated by turning it into a Slave.
+SensorView's Group Control feature can be used if the Master sensor is deactivated by turning it into a Slave.

-• If SenixVIEW is connected and the Master is active, Group Control will offer to turn off the Master
+The Master can be turned into a Slave using the TEACH push-button, or if SensorView is connected and the Master is active, Group Control will offer to turn off the Master.